 Courses in Christianity, Buddhism, and Islam form the core offerings in the department.
-Students examine cultural and social expressions of those religions (sacred texts, rituals, instances of ecstasy and enthusiasm, reflective writings, institutions) at a particular period, over time, and in relation to broader historical, philosophical, and ethical issues.
+Students examine cultural and social expressions of those religions (sacred texts, rituals, spiritual and legal writings, institutions) at a particular period, over time, and in relation to broader historical, philosophical, and ethical issues.
 In addition, a number of elective courses are offered that focus on a particular theme, issue, or tradition not covered in the core offerings.
 Such courses include Gandhi, Rationality and Religious Beliefs and Hebrew Prophets and Religion of Ancient Egypt.

 Required for the religious studies major